 History and Symptoms: Muscle weakness may appear either suddenly, over weeks or months, or gradually over many years.
 If it appears suddenly, it may be related to other conditions or medications.

-Diagnostic Process: To diagnose muscle disease the doctor will test your ability to move, stand up, walk, dress yourself, and do tasks that use your hands and fingers.
+Diagnostic Process: To diagnose muscle disease the PM&R physician will test your ability to move, stand up, walk, dress yourself, and do tasks that use your hands and fingers.
 Blood tests can show if you have inflammation, a genetic disease, or low hormone or vitamin D levels.
 A type of X-ray called DEXA, or MRI, CT, or ultrasound scans may also be done.
 Sometimes tests of electrical activity in the muscle, or a muscle biopsy may be done.

 Other Resources for Patients and Families: Families can help by getting patients to take part in physical activities and exercise programs, and eat a healthy diet.